 Valley Bible Church Constitution and Doctrinal Statement

-So that things may be done decently and in order in accordance with the accepted tenets of other churches of like faith we declare and establish this constitution to which we voluntarily submit ourselves.
+So that things may be done decently and in order in accordance with the accepted tenets of churches of like faith and practice we declare and establish this constitution to which we voluntarily submit ourselves.

 Name And Purpose

 This congregation of believers shall be known legally as the Valley Baptist Church Of Merced, doing business as (DBA) Valley Bible Church

 (A) This congregation is organized as a church exclusively for charitable, religious, and educational purposes within the meaning of Section 501 (c) (3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Revenue Law), including, but not limited to, the establishing and maintaining of religious worship, the building, maintaining and operating of churches, schools, day care centers, and any other ministries that the Church may be led of God to establish.

 (B) The Church shall also evangelize the unsaved by the proclaiming of the Gospel of the Lord Jesus Christ; educate believers in a manner consistent with the requirements of Holy Scripture, both in Sunday and weekday schools of Christian education; maintain missionary activities; and engage in any other ministry that the Church may decide, from time to time, to pursue in obedience to the will of God.

 SECTION 1 - STATEMENT OF FAITH: